 4.2 Type of CDR Review Conducted

-The CDR review team conducts either a standard CDR review or a tailored CDR review, depending on the type of application filed by a manufacturer.
+CADTH conducts either a standard CDR review or a tailored CDR review, depending on the submission type:

 4.3 CDR Clinical and Pharmacoeconomic Review Reports

-The CDR review team prepares CDR Clinical and Pharmacoeconomic Review Report(s) in accordance with the appropriate review template (e.g., standard CDR review or tailored CDR review).
+The CADTH review team prepares CDR Clinical and Pharmacoeconomic Review Report(s) in accordance with the appropriate review template (e.g., standard CDR review or tailored CDR review).
 Manufacturers are given the opportunity to review and provide comments on the draft CDR review report(s) before they are finalized and distributed to CDEC.
 For transparency, CADTH posts all CDR review report(s) on the CADTH website.
-Manufacturers are responsible for the identification of any confidential information in the CDR review report(s) and for requesting any redactions before these reports are posted.
+Manufacturers are responsible for the identification of confidential information in the CDR review report(s) prior to the reports being posted.

 5. Recommendation Phase

 CDEC is an advisory body to CADTH that makes drug-related recommendations and provides drug-related advice through the CADTH CDR and therapeutic review processes.
 CDEC's recommendations and advice are provided to CADTH to inform the drug plans and a range of stakeholders.
-CDEC members' deliberations take into account patient group input; clinical studies demonstrating the safety, efficacy, and effectiveness of the drug compared with alternatives; therapeutic advantages and disadvantages relative to current accepted therapy; and cost and cost-effectiveness relative to current accepted therapy.
+CDEC members' deliberations take into account patient group input, clinical studies demonstrating the safety, efficacy, and effectiveness of the drug, therapeutic advantages and disadvantages and cost and cost-effectiveness relative to current accepted therapy.
 Following deliberation of the available evidence, CDEC may recommend one of these options for a drug under review: that a drug be reimbursed; that a drug be reimbursed with clinical criteria and/or conditions; or that a drug not be reimbursed.

 5.2 Embargoed Recommendation

-During the 10-day embargo period, the distribution of the CDEC recommendation is limited to the manufacturer and the drug plans.
+Confidential Embargoed CDEC Recommendations are distributed to the manufacturer and drug plans 8-10 business days following the CDEC meeting.
+For the 10 business day embargo period following distribution, the CDEC recommendation is limited to the manufacturer and the drug plans.
 The intent of the embargo period is to allow time for the manufacturer and CDR-participating jurisdictions to consider the embargoed CDEC recommendation before it is made public.
 During the embargo period, the following may occur with respect to the embargoed CDEC recommendation: the drug plans may submit a request for clarification, and/or the manufacturer may make a request for reconsideration or file a resubmission based on a reduced price.

 5.3 CDEC Final Recommendation